Fault-Tolerant ST-Diameter Oracles: ST -Diameter Oracles

 In the following, we assume that the shortest paths in $G$ are made unique.
-This way, we can identify a shortest path with its endpoints, which enabled saving both in the time-efficiency of the preprocessing and the space-efficiency of the resulting data structure.
-In particular, it allows for a subquadratic (in $n$) space overhead over the underlying $f$-DSO.
+We can thus identify a shortest path with its endpoints.
+This allows us to save some preprocessing time and also makes the resulting data structure more space-efficient.
+In fact, it will turn out to be the key ingredient to keep the space overhead over the underlying $f$-DSO subquadratic (in $n$).
 However, the precise way how to make the paths unique influences the nature of the preprocessing.
-As discussed in \Cref{sec:intro}, one can ensure a unique shortest path in a random fashion by slightly perturbing the edge weights.
-Alternatively, lexicographic perturbation~\cite{CaChEr13,Charnes52OptDegLP,HartvigsenMardon94AllPairsMinCut} provides a deterministic procedure but adds an $O(mn + n^2 \log^2 n)$ term to the running time.
+As hinted in \Cref{sec:intro}, one can ensure a unique shortest path in a random fashion by slightly perturbing the edge weights.
+Alternatively, lexicographic perturbation~\cite{CaChEr13,Charnes52OptDegLP,HartvigsenMardon94AllPairsMinCut} provides a deterministic procedure but adds an $\Otilde(mn)$ term to the running time.

+We elaborate on the lexicographic perturbation approach.
+Assume that each of the $m$ edges is assigned a distinct integer label from the range $[1,m]$.
+For a path $P$, define the string $S_P \in \{0,1\}^m$ as the characteristic vector of its edge set $E(P) \subseteq E$.
+That means, we have $S_P(i) = 1$ iff the edge with label $i$ belongs to $P$.
+Given two different paths $P_1$ and $P_2$ of equal length between the same endpoints, we break the tie in favor of $P_1$ if the string $S_{P_1}$ is lexicographically smaller than $S_{P_2}$, that is, if at the first index $i$ where $S_{P_1}(i) \neq S_{P_2}(i)$, we have $S_{P_1}(i) < S_{P_2}(i)$.